 Types Of Internet Connection, There is probably nothing compared to the Internet when it comes to the fast growth of the influence of a phenomenon on the human race.
 Not only are the number of people using the internet increasing but the number of hours they spend on the network is also increasing.
 Day by day, new apps and programs pop up that either make people’s lives easier or more joyful.

 With its increasing presence in our lives come a lot of questions.
 At one point, every individual will be made to decide which service provider best fits their needs.
 While many just go for the cheapest option available to them, many others have a preference for a specific type of internet.
-If you are one of those people wondering about the Types Of Internet Connection that best compliments your life, this blog is just for you as you will be exploring all the different types of internet available.
+If you are one of those people wondering about the Types Of Internet Connections that best complement your life, this blog is just for you as you will be exploring all the different types of internet available.

 This paragraph is more to bring back old memories than anything else.
 Although it is definitely the slowest and most probably the least reliable, dial-up internet still deserves a mention.
 Billions have used it to connect themselves to the rest of the world.
 If you are part of Gen Z, try asking your parents about it; they will definitely have good things to say.

 The DSL is the successor to the dial-up technology used widely in previous decades.
 Like dial-up, it also relies on phone cables for the transmission of the internet.
 However, in this case, the wiring enables broadband transmission.
 Obviously, this enables DSL to transfer information at a much faster rate than dial-up technology.
 If you get DSL for your place, you will be able to get speeds anywhere from 5 Mbps to 100 Mbps depending on the plan you choose.